 This matchup is worth all the pregame insanity and should lead to a wild season finale in the Big Easy Monday night as Clemson looks for its 30th straight win and second consecutive national championship.
 LSU is a significant favorite thanks to quarterback Joe Burrow’s Heisman season and the way the Tigers dismantled Oklahoma in the College Football Playoff semifinal.

 The college football betting public loves LSU in this one, and it’s easy to see why, with the vast majority of action coming on the Bayou Bengals in the days leading up to the title showdown.
 Should bettors look at fading the public here?
 Would it be unwise to bet against Burrow and the best offense in college football?

-As you shop odds at the top sportsbooks, here’s how we see the National Championship shaping up.
-If you want to make a bet, just click on the blue box with the odds and you'll be sent to the sportsbook.
+As you shop odds at the best betting sites, here’s how we see the National Championship shaping up.
+If you want to make a bet, just click on the blue box with the odds and you'll be sent to the online sportsbook.

 Clemson-LSU Best BetsPick Expired

 Pick 1: LSU Moneyline

 It’s hard to bet against Clemson quarterback Trevor Lawrence.
 He’s never lost a college game and is every bit as much an elite NFL prospect as Burrow.
 He also rises to the occasion when doubted, dominating Alabama in the 2019 title game and carrying Clemson past Ohio State in a brutally violent Fiesta Bowl showing.